Chiamh/alignment-nf/README.md

 Pseudoalignment of **RNA reads with Salmon** to multi-species transcriptome is also possible.
 This is especially useful for eukaryotic species without a well-annotated pangenome.

 * reads/DNA (for metagenomes) or reads/RNA (for metatranscriptomes)
-    * These folders contain processedd reads in fastq.gz format.
+    * These folders contain processed reads in fastq.gz format.
 "Processed" means adapter removal, host read removal, rRNA removal (for MTX) and/or de-duplication (for MTX)
 	* If --save_intermediates is true, there will be a temp/ subfolder containing the intermediate files
 	* \*_fastp_{1,2}.fastq.gz are reads that have been preprocessed by fastp.
 This step occurs before decontamination.
 	* \*_host_unmapped_{1,2}.fastq.gz are reads that do not map to host reference genome.
 The removal of host reads is called "decontamination" in this workflow.